thiagosil/autodesk-viewer-react-sample/README.md

 Simple React application (bootstrapped using [Create React App](https://github.com/facebook/create-react-app)) with the viewer embedded into it using a custom wrapper component.

+The original code was updated to use Functional components and hooks.

 ![thumbnail](thumbnail.png)

 ## Development